 What are the Signs and Symptoms of Ringworm?

-Symptoms typically appear between 4 to 14 days after the skin comes in contact with the fungi that cause ringworm.
+Symptoms of ringworm typically appear between 4 to 14 days after the skin comes in contact with the fungi that cause ringworm.
 The patient suffers from the following symptoms

 - Itchy skin